sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   You get a certificate for participation as well as money for the top 3 winners.
 It's a good way to share your experiences and you might be up for some money for grabs.
+* Daily deal sites like Groupon, Living Social and Amazon Local are good sources for activities that you might not know exist in your area.
+* Learn how to do some basic conversions from metric to imperial so you can make conversation about the weather (fahrenheit), order ham from the deli (ounces), drive without speeding (miles), etc.

+  * Shortcut for estimating from F to C: (weather in F - 30) / 2 = weather in
+    C. This will be off by 1 or 2 degrees, but works well for situations like figuring out what to wear in the morning.

 ---